 Currently, the only cryptocurrency available on the Cash App is Bitcoin.
 However, once you own bitcoin, you may transfer it to any other wallet or exchange you control for trading or hodling long term.

-To send Bitcoin, use the “withdraw” button.
-To receive Bitcoin from an external wallet, use the deposit button.
-To deposit bitcoin into your Cash App:
+To send Bitcoin, use the Withdraw button.
+To receive Bitcoin, use the Deposit button.
+To add bitcoin to the Cash App:

-To send Bitcoin to yourself or to another user, use the “withdraw” button.
+To transfer BTC to yourself or to another user, use the Withdraw button.